-In this article Ross Hauser, MD discusses new research on the clinical benefits of Platelet Rich Plasma Therapy sometimes referred to as PRP Therapy, plasma rich platelet therapy or plasma replacement therapy. or simply PRP treatments.
+In this article we discuss new research on the clinical benefits of Platelet Rich Plasma Therapy sometimes referred to as PRP Therapy, plasma rich platelet therapy or plasma replacement therapy. or simply PRP treatments.

 - PRP therapy is an injection treatment which re-introduces your own concentrated blood platelets into areas of chronic joint and spine deterioration.